ARESxCyber/pwnkernel/pwnkernel/README.md

 ## kernel

-Just run `./build_kernel.sh`
+Run `./build_kernel.sh` to compile `Linux 5.4` with debug symbols.
+This takes quite a long time, but can be very helpful.

 ## initrd

 ### Buildroot

-I used rootfs generated from [buildroot](https://buildroot.org/).
-- Why?
-Because it creates a system with `uClibc`, so users don't have to send enormous static binaries.
+I used rootfs generated from [buildroot](https://buildroot.org/) because it creates a system with `uClibc` so that players don't have to send enormous static binaries.

-Setup:
+#### Setup
-- Go with default settings, but change it to x86_64
+- Go with default settings, but change it to `x86_64`
 - After it's built, get rootfs from `output/images/rootfs.tar`.
 - You'll have to do `chmod ug-s bin/busybox` for some reason
 - Remember to edit `/etc/passwd` and `init`

 ### Cross-compilation